-The fee expressed as a percentage of the cost of the Works will differ for different types of work due to different amounts of effort and engineering input required of the same value of the Works.
-For some types of projects the input can be high relative to the cost of the Works while for other project types the input and corresponding percentage can be lower.
+The fee expressed as a percentage of the cost of the works will differ for different types of work due to different amounts of effort and engineering input required of the same cost of the works.
+For some types of projects the input can be high relative to the cost of the works while for other project types the input and corresponding percentage can be lower.
 The fees for a specific type of work can also vary considerably depending on the amount of effort required for a particular project relative to other projects of a similar type.
 However, an appropriate fee for full consultancy services, as set out in Section 3.2 above, should generally lie within the range shown below with the middle of the range representing the norm.

-It is convenient to express the guideline professional fee in relation to a fixed cost of Works to establish a common reference point and to subsequently adjust this fee depending on the value of works.
-The Table below shows the typical range of fees appropriate for different categories of Works with a cost of R10 million, expressed as a percentage of the cost of the Works.
+It is convenient to express the guideline professional fee in relation to a fixed works cost to establish a common reference point and to subsequently adjust this fee depending on the cost of the works.
+The Table below shows the typical range of fees appropriate for different categories of works with a works cost of R10 million, expressed as a percentage of the cost of the works.
 The table must be read in conjunction with Fig 4-1 in Clause 4.3.4.

-Table 4-5: Guideline Fee for different Project Categories for a R10million cost of Works
+Table 4-5: Guideline Fee for different Project Categories for a R10million works value